The Speedweve - Lancashire's Smallest Loom Directions for Use. How to use the Speedweve by Tom of Holland

 View original post 68 more words

 Yes, really.
-This time they’ve really bitten the bullet on historical re-enactment.
+This time they've really bitten the bullet on historical re-enactment.
 Ruth, Peter and Tom, previously seen on the Tudor Monastery Farm, have travelled to France to take part in an archaeological project of huge proportions.
 Using 13th century tools and materials, they learn how a castle was built.
-As someone who loves Medieval history, this is right up my street.
-And if their past enthusiasm (pun unintended) is anything to go by, they’ll be doing this with gusto.
-Continue reading
+As someone who loves Medieval… Continue reading How To Build A Medieval Castle

 Crafts are coming back into fashion again, but rather as a hobby than a necessity.
 In this post, my Mum looks back to the knitting and sewing during the war and post war years.
-Continue reading
+As it was after the World War Two, new clothes were not plentiful as they are today.
+Second hand shops, church hall… Continue reading Knitting and Sewing

 This book is subtitled English Country Customs through the Ages, and is a reminder that, once upon a time, most of the people of England lived the country.
 The urbanisation that we recognise is a fairly modern phenomenon that really only pushed forward over the last one hundred years or so.
-As a result we have all but lost touch with how our ancestors lived.
-It was a way of life that continued for thousands of years, and proves that living off the land was a skill in itself.
-Continue reading
+As a result we have all… Continue reading The Land of England – A Book Review